Project

 PART SIX

 Write a conclusion to your Nutritional Analysis Report.
 Space is provided on the last page of the report file.
 The conclusion should be a minimum of 5 paragraphs.
+This part of the project should be similar to the discussion section of your lab report.

 Discuss any data that is surprising or that does not appear to be correct.